diyscif/diyscif/scif-thesis.md

 ## Acoustic Attacks

 An attacker may also attempt to place a microphone in the SCIF.
-To do this he can either physically insert a new microphone or hijack one of the built-in microphones of devices already located in the room.
+To do this, he can either physically insert a new microphone or hijack one of the built-in microphones of devices already located in the room.
 Acoustic information is usually most sensitive, especially in conference rooms or discussion areas.

 Similar to visual attacks, avenues for placing a microphone are physical entry, HVAC ducts, and hole drilling.
-In order to exfiltrate information the attacker again utilizes either radio/electromagnetic waves or wired connections, existing or specially placed.
+In order to exfiltrate information, the attacker again utilizes either radio/electromagnetic waves or wired connections, existing or specially placed.
 Another attack is finding a weak spot in the sound attenuating shell and placing a contact microphone directly on it.

 ![Contact Microphone Gutzeit GmbH](images/contactmicrophone.jpg){height=20%}